 Updating the Town Code will allow Orangetown to implement measures for balanced and sustainable growth within the critical areas defined in this plan.
-The development of an aquifer ordinance will allow Orangetown to regulate new development within the critical areas to protect drinking water quality.
+The development of an aquifer ordinance will allow Orangetown to regulate new development within the critical areas to protect drinking water quality, which, if left unregulated, may impact future groundwater quality.
+The ordinance will include critical and source water areas.